 In the image below, we are creating a group called AP6-MSTeams-Users and adding two users: Adrian Veidt and Daniel Dreiberg.
 To create the Azure AD Group, click on Azure Active Directory, Groups, and then New Group.
 Fill out the required information and select the desired users, and click on Create to complete the process.

-We are going to create the AP6-MFA-Users, and we will add Adrian Veidt, Daniel Dreiberg, and Laurie Juspeczyk.
+We will create the AP6-MFA-Users, and we will add Adrian Veidt, Daniel Dreiberg, and Laurie Juspeczyk.
 The names, as you may have noticed, are from The Watchmen universe!

 Managing Azure AD Premium

 The use of Azure Premium enables a lot of features to protect your environment.
-We are going to focus on some of those features to address the goal of this article, which is to enable multifactor authentication for all users using Microsoft Teams.
+We will focus on some of those features to address the goal of this article, which is to enable multifactor authentication for all users using Microsoft Teams.

 The first step is to manage the MFA registration policy.
-We are going to define how we are going to roll out the MFA to our end-users by asking them to perform registration, and this procedure can be done way before releasing a service, such as Microsoft Teams.
+We will define how we will roll out the MFA to our end-users by asking them to perform registration, and this procedure can be done way before releasing a service, such as Microsoft Teams.

 Open Azure Active Directory in the Azure Portal.
 In the new blade, click on Security, Identity Protection, and click on MFA registration policy.
 A blade with all settings will be displayed in Users.
 Select a group (or even all users depending on the company’s size).
 In this article, we are going to choose the group that we created to support Microsoft Teams.